malcprentice/malcprentice.github.io/0-source/Resources - paragraph basics.md

 ### 5
 >In my winter holidays this year I went to Scotland - I enjoyed the trip, but there were bad points and good points.
 The weather was terrible, and the food wasn’t so good, and I got sick.
 There was a lot to see - castles, some museums,and played hiking in some beatiful mountains.
 I recommend you visit Scotland, but go in August, because the weather will be better.

-* Paragraph 5 is better because __there is now one bad point sentence and one good point sentence, not two setences of mixed bad and good__
+* Paragraph 5 is better because __there is now one bad point sentence and one good point sentence, not two sentences of mixed bad and good__

 ### 6
 > In my winter holidays this year I went to Scotland - I enjoyed the trip, but there were bad points and good points.
 On one hand, the weather was terrible, and the food wasn’t so good, and I got sick.
 However, I saw some castles, some museums, and played hiking in some beatiful mountains.
 In summary, I recommend you visit Scotland, but go in August, because the weather will be better.

-* Paragraph 6 is better because __you can EASILY SEE that there is one bad point sentence and one good point sentence, using "On one hand...However"__
+* Paragraph 6 is better because __you can EASILY SEE that there is one bad point sentence and one good point sentence, using "On one hand...However"__ See [[Style - use cohesion]]

 ### 7
 > In my winter holidays this year I went to Scotland - I enjoyed the trip, but there were bad points and good points.
 On one hand, the weather was terrible, and the food wasn’t so good, and I got sick.
 However, I saw some castles, some museums, and went hiking in some beautiful mountains.
 In summary, I recommend you visit Scotland, but go in August, because the weather will be better.

 * Paragraph 7 is better because __it has been checked for spelling ("beautiful") and grammar ("play hiking")__